 The Science of Fearless Organizations

-Harvard’s Amy Edmondson reveals how psychological safety transforms fear into learning—and why the best teams talk about their mistakes.
+Harvard’s Amy Edmondson reveals how psychological safety transforms fear into learning and why the best teams talk about their mistakes.

 A few years ago, a nurse at a busy hospital noticed an error in a medication dosage.
-The prescription had been written by a senior physician — someone she deeply respected and didn’t want to embarrass.
+The prescription had been written by a senior physician, someone she deeply respected and didn’t want to embarrass.
 For a moment, she hesitated.
 She told herself she must have misread it.
 Then she remembered something her supervisor once said: “Silence is the enemy of safety.”

 So she spoke up.

-That single moment — the decision to raise a hand instead of staying quiet — is the essence of what Harvard professor
+That single moment — the decision to raise a hand instead of staying quiet — is the essence of what Harvard professor Amy Edmondson calls psychological safety.
+It’s the invisible force that separates teams that thrive from those that quietly fall apart.

 Edmondson, author of The Fearless Organization and Right Kind of Wrong, has spent decades studying what happens when people feel safe enough to tell the truth.
 “In high-performing teams,” she told me, “people don’t fear being wrong — they fear not learning.”